 Despite the fact her fourth grade teacher Mrs. Harding was convinced Tracey would be an author Tracey begged to differ.
 But one night at a cocktail party she pitched a book idea, mostly to sound interesting and like part of the group.
 But before she knew it she had a deal to write the comedic self-help, coming of mid-life memoir Between a Rock and a Hot Place for Harper Collins.

 Tracey like all of us has her share of bad habits, but substance abuse has never been one of them.
-So true to form, Tracey now finds herself writing a book about addiction called Gratitude and Trust; Recovery is Not Just for Addicts with her longtime friend the songwriter Paul Williams.
+So true to form, Tracey now finds herself writing a book about addiction called Gratitude and Trust; Six Affirmations That Will Change Your Life with her longtime friend the songwriter Paul Williams.

 Tracey can be reached at firstname.lastname@example.org.